 Lack of appetite

 Clementine is a sativa-dominant hybrid strain created by cannabis breeders at Crockett Family Farms.
-The quality of this particular strain was recognized at the 2015 Cannabis Cup held in Michigan, with a concentrated live resin of clementine being awarded second place in the Best Sativa category.
+At the 2015 Cannabis Cup held in Michigan, a concentrated live resin of Clementine was awarded second place in the Best Sativa category.

 What Is Clementine Strain?

-The Clementine strain was formed when the sativa Tangie was crossed with Lemon Skunk.
-Lemon Skunk was created by combining two skunk phenotypes with particularly strong lemony, citrusy flavors, and the Lemon Skunk genetics are very present in the Clementine strain which itself has a sweet, citrusy, lemony-orange flavour.
+The Clementine strain is a cross of the sativa Tangie and Lemon Skunk.
+Cannabis breeders created Lemon Skunk by combining two skunk phenotypes with robust lemony, citrusy flavors.
+These genetics are very present in the Clementine strain, which itself has a sweet, citrusy, lemony-orange flavor.

-The Clementine strain when fully grown is quite tall with exceptionally large flowers with a dense coating of trichomes covering the entire plant.
-The leaves are a yellowy green with dark orange pistils growing in clusters around them.
+The Clementine strain grows quite tall and can reach up to 80 inches outdoors.
+A mature plant has exceptionally large flowers and a dense coating of trichomes.
+The leaves are yellowy-green with orange, clementine-colored pistils growing in clusters around them.

 Clementine Strain Grow Info

-The flowering period for Clementine weed is between 8-10 weeks.
-If you grow your plant indoors then you can expect a yield of about 11 ounces per square meter.
-Outdoor growers can expect a higher average yield – approximately 15 ounces per square meter, which will be ready for harvesting around the middle of October.
+The indoor flowering period for Clementine weed is between 8-9 weeks and yields 11 ounces per square meter.
+Outdoor growers can expect a higher average yield of approximately 15 ounces per square meter.
+It is generally ready for harvesting around the middle of October.

-When the buds are completely dry place them in an airtight container such as a wide-mouthed mason jar, sealing the lid tightly before storing them in a cool dry place, e.g. a closet.
+When the buds are fully dry, place them in an airtight container such as a wide-mouthed mason jar.
+Seal the lid tightly before storing them in a cool, dry place, e.g., a closet.

-During the first week of the curing process, you will need to open the lids at least three times a day for five to ten minutes to allow any moisture to escape and the buds to breathe.
-After the first week, you will only have to do this a few times during the week to prevent any mold from forming.
+During the first week, open the lids at least three times a day for five to ten minutes.
+Doing so will allow any moisture to escape and the buds to breathe.
+After the first week, you will only have to do this a few more times to prevent any mold from forming.

-After two or three weeks the Clementine buds will be sufficiently cured for you to experience all of the sweet citrus aromas and flavors in their full glory.
-You can continue to cure these buds for 4-6 weeks if you don’t mind waiting around a few weeks longer for even better results.
+After two or three weeks, the Clementine buds will be sufficiently cured.
+You can continue to cure the buds for 4-6 weeks for even better results.